alisw/AliPhysics/MUON/README.txt

 and will be kept in CVS

-(NOTE: the macros performing the calculations/plots MUONefficiency.C and MUONplotEfficiency.C are also able to handle J/Psi if Config.C is modified accordingly )
+(NOTE: the macros performing the calculations/plots MUONefficiency.C and MUONplotefficiency.C are also able to handle J/Psi if Config.C is modified accordingly )

 \section s3  How to run a MUON generation